noplan-inc/eslint-config/README.md

 ### eslint-config-next

 `eslint-config-next` is a config for Next.js + TypeScript projects.
 This config includes `eslint-config-typescript`.
 So use this config only when setup Next.js projects.
+You need to include `.esconfig.js` at `tsconfig.json`, using `.eslintrc.js`

 #### npm
 ```